Handsworth Wood: History

 Handsworth Wood was the woodland belonging to the manor of Handsworth and lay in the north of the manor.
 It is the 'woodland half a league long & the same wide' which is cited in the Domesday Book in 1086.

 By the end of the 19th century there was only scattered building development in this rural area, some of it very large houses for the wealthy.
-Beyond Friary Road/ Handsworth Wood Road was still farmland.
+Beyond Friary Road, Handsworth Wood Road was still farmland.
 It was between the two World Wars and up to the 1950s that Handsworth Wood was developed largely with private housing.
 It is an area that has maintained its middle-class status to the present.

-The area had its own Railway station until 1941 known as Handsworth Wood railway station.
+The area had its own railway station until 1941 known as Handsworth Wood railway station.
 The station site lies in a cutting through Handsworth Park, adjacent to St. Mary's Church.

-Birmingham historian Dr. Carl Chinn noted that during World War II the boundary between Handsworth and Handsworth Wood marked the line between being safe and unsafe from bombing, with Handsworth Wood being an official evacuation zone due to its very country like, undeveloped landscape.
+Birmingham historian Carl Chinn noted that during World War II the boundary between Handsworth and Handsworth Wood marked the line between being safe and unsafe from bombing, with Handsworth Wood being an official evacuation zone due to its very country like, undeveloped landscape.
 Due to the affluent residents of the area properties are larger than usual sizes meaning Handsworth Wood was ideal for evacuees etc.

 Mr Hudson, the singer/songwriter, was born in Handsworth Wood.

 James Watt, the engineer/inventor, lived in Handsworth Wood.

 Matthew Boulton also worked alongside James Watt, was born and raised in the area.

-Population
+Governance

+Located within the metropolitan county of the West Midlands since 1 April 1974, under the Local Government Act 1972, it was historically a part of the county of Staffordshire.
+It is a Birmingham City Council electoral ward within the Council constituency of Perry Barr.
+The ward includes part of Handsworth and nearly all of Handsworth Wood, and was formerly known as Sandwell Ward.

+As of 2026, the ward is represented by two Labour councillors on Birmingham City Council; Narinder Kooner and Randeep Kular.

+Demographics

-The 2001 Population Census recorded that 25,276 people were living in the ward.
-It has a high percentage of ethnic minorities in the area with the figure being 67.1% (16,975) of the population being of an ethnic minority, mainly of British Indian heritage, as opposed to 29.6% for Birmingham in general.
+The 2001 census recorded that 25,276 people were living in the ward.
+It has a high percentage of ethnic minorities in the area with the figure being 67.1% (16,975) of the population being of an ethnic minority, as opposed to 29.6% for Birmingham in general, with over 50% of residents being British Indian.
+The ethnic groups recorded were: